Watertown woman confronts man mopping up chalk messages of support for Black Lives Matter

 “Can you not acknowledge killing anyone, unarmed, is bad, and is your hatred so bad you cannot allow these men and women be honored in chalk,” Burns posited.

-The messages were part of dozens written around the square before a protest to call for change after George Floyd’s died in police custody.
+The messages were part of dozens written around the square before a protest to call for change after George Floyd’s death in police custody.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)